 STIR/SHAKEN are acronyms for the Secure Telephone Identity Revisited (STIR) and Signature-based Handling of Asserted Information Using toKENs (SHAKEN) standards.
 They’re technical frameworks that measure trust in the displayed caller name and number by authenticating the calling number.
 Together they work in a way similar to attesting to the identity of the caller with a digital certificate.
 In the STIR/SHAKEN framework, a secure telephony identity (STI) governance authority issues digital certificates to carriers, or others who own or are assigned dedicated telephone numbers.
 The private key associated with a digital certificate is then used to sign a VoIP call, thereby indicating that the calling party number is who they claim to be.

 Attestation provides the mechanism for carriers to communicate about a calling phone number’s legitimacy.
-There are three attestation levels that can be assigned by an STI authentication service, which represent how confident a service provider is in that the number’s owner is truly the one placing the call.
-A service provider is defined as a business that offers digital telecommunications services based on Voice over Internet Protocol (VoIP) that are provisioned via the Internet.
+A Secure Telephony Identity (STI) authentication service assigns an attestation level to a call that represents how confident a service provider is that the number’s owner is truly the one placing the call:

-To ensure the right level of attestation, in the coming weeks, our customers can submit their business information and the phone numbers they own and use as caller IDs to Plivo so they can be verified.
+To ensure the right level of attestation, Plivo customers should submit to us their business information and the phone numbers they own and use as caller IDs so they can be verified.
 We’ll determine the appropriate level of attestation depending on the results of the verification and thus the level of confidence Plivo has in the caller ID used on an outgoing call.
-We recommend that all Plivo customers who use a VOIP phone system register these details as soon as we’re able to receive them in the Plivo Console, in order to comply with the June 30th deadline and avoid noncompliance.

-Plivo’s compliance operations team is working to make this process as seamless as possible for our customers.
-We believe that STIR/SHAKEN is crucial in preventing illegal or deceptive behavior like caller ID spoofing, and we’re excited to join the fight against unwanted robocalls.
+Plivo’s compliance operations team makes this process as seamless as possible for our customers.
+We believe that STIR/SHAKEN is crucial in preventing illegal or deceptive behavior like caller ID spoofing, and we’re excited to be part of the fight against unwanted robocalls.